rajshekhar5/rajshekhar5/README.md

  <!--- 🔭 SpaceX FanBoi, die for space😼

  - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.-->

+ - When I'm not developing and coding, you can find me Gym.

  - I do fullstack and a bit of everything :heart: